 1998, The Mars Society– an international space advocacy non-profit organization, promoting human exploration and settlement of Mars.
 Supported by science fiction writer Kim Stanley Robinson and filmmaker James Cameron.

 2008, MarsDrive – a non-profit organization that envisions “a spacefaring civilization”, is working on designs for permanent settlement of Mars titled ‘Mars for Less’.

 2012, Mars One, a private Dutch project to settle Mars as a 1-way trip, is proposing to settle in multiple stages by 2023, using components from suppliers such as SpaceX, and financing it by making it a reality show.
 The audience will get to pick the astronauts…

 2012, SpaceX – founded to “revolutionize space transportation and … make it possible for people to live on other planets”, is proposing a Mars landing as a 2018 NASA study mission to search for life, and long-term plans for settlement.
 The CEO Elon Musk was seen wearing the ‘Available to Help Populate Mars’ T-shirt, sold online at Space.com.

 Aside from the enormous logistics and cost, and aside from health and survival issues that can all potentially be resolved, there is one problem for which we don’t yet have an answer, and I hope is considered very carefully by all public and private parties.
 We have not yet found life on Mars, but if it does exist, even as microorganisms, it can be devastated by human presence, or it can be transported to Earth and cause devastation here, against which our civilization and possibly all other life on Earth will be defenseless.
 This explains some of the proposals to explore Mars remotely from its moons or from orbit.

 What does SF have to say about Mars?
-Stay tuned for Feels Like Mars – Part II.
+Stay tuned for future posts.